fuinorg/marchetyper-archetype/README.md

 ### Copy your example into the new project
 The new project structure looks like this:

-- **archetype** - The code for the generated archetype will be stored in this directory
+- **archetype** - The code for the generated archetype will be stored in this directory.
+CAUTION: Content in this directory will be overwritten during every build!
 - **example** <--- Copy your example project into this directory (The 'pom.xml' should **not** reference the parent POM - The project is completely independent of the other modules)
 - **marchetyper** - Contains the plugin and configuration that transforms the `example` folder into the `archetype` directory
 - **test** - Contains code to test the final archetype by generating a test project